mackwafang/mackbot/README.md

 ### Legal

-© Wargaming.net.
-All rights reserved
+All copyrighted materials owned by Wargaming.net.
+All rights reserved.\
+All other contents are available under the MIT license.